2 Functional Programming with OCaml

 e2 is the body expression in which the binding is visible.

-Evaluate e1 to v1
+Evaluate e1 to a value v1

-Evaluate e2’ to v2, the final result
+Evaluate e2’ to v2, which is the final result

 let x = 20 + 1 in x + x